top of page

 1 1/2 lb whole fish or fillets of red snapper, sea bass, tilapia or any white fish

-Add the tomatoes and cook for 3-4 minutes till the liquids have evaporated and the sauce thickens.
+Add the tomatoes and cook for 3-4 minutes, until the liquid has evaporated and the sauce has thickened.
 Add the wine, capers, olives, parsley and basil and bring to a simmer.
 Mix the sauce well to combine all the ingredients.
-Taste the sauce and adjust salt, herbs and spice.
+Taste the sauce and adjust salt, herbs and spices.

 Add the fish in a single layer in the pan, gently pressing it into the liquids.
 Simmer with a lid for 5-7 minutes so the fish is just cooked.
-Add a couple of tablespoons of water if you feel the stew is getting dry.
+Add a couple of tablespoons of water if the stew seems dry.
 You want the fish to look fresh and not "boiled".

 Turn off the flame and add the cherry tomatoes.
-Shut the lid and let sit for 2-3 minutes for the tomatoes to just cook in the residual heat.
+Shut the lid and let it sit for 2-3 minutes, allowing the tomatoes to cook in the residual heat.
 They should be firm and just blanched when the dish is served.

 This dish is best served immediately with a light bread, I made a semolina-olive oil loaf.